 The total project cost of the Myingyan power plant is approximately $300m, which will be funded by the International Finance Corporation (IFC), the Asian Development Bank (ADB) and the Asian Infrastructure Investment Bank (AIIB), as well as international commercial lenders such as Clifford Capital, DBS Bank, DZ Bank and Overseas-Chinese Banking Corporation.

 The debt and equity political risk coverage is provided by the Multilateral Investment Guarantee Agency (MIGA) and ADB.

-The Asian Infrastructure Investment Bank (AIIB) approved a $20m loan for the project in September 2016.
+The AIIB approved a $20m loan for the project in September 2016.

 Sembcorp Myingyan Power Company was selected as the independent power producer (IPP) through an international competitive bidding conducted by MEPE to develop the project.
 The company signed a build-operate-transfer (BOT) agreement with the Ministry of Electricity and Energy of Myanmar (MOEE) in January 2017.

-GE was awarded a contract by Sembcorp Utilities for two 6F.03 gas turbines, associated steam turbines and HRSGs for its 225MW power project in July 2016.
+GE was awarded a contract by Sembcorp Utilities for two 6F.03 gas turbines, associated steam turbines and HRSGs for the 225MW power project in July 2016.